 Erwin van der Koogh discusses the habits that seem to stand behind successful organizations, Agile or not: simplicity, trust, cross-functional, autonomy, open, mastery, and customer focus.

 Dan North and Jessica Kerr make a journey through complexity.
 At the other side we may find simplicity, or we may find the light at the end of the tunnel is just another oncoming ESB.

 Greg Young discusses eight lines of very common code finding in them massive numbers of dependencies and difficulties, looking for ways to get rid of them.

 Rich Hickey discusses simplicity, why it is important, how to achieve it in design and how to recognize its absence in the tools, language constructs and libraries.

 Rich Hickey emphasizes simplicity’s virtues over easiness’, showing that while many choose easiness they may end up with complexity, and the better way is to choose easiness along the simplicity path.

-Dan North talks about the tendency developers-becoming-architects have to create bigger and more complex systems.
-Without trying to be simplistic, North argues for simplicity, offering strategies to extract the simple essence from complex situations.
+Dan North talks about the tendency of developers-becoming-architects to create complex systems.
+He argues for simplicity and offers strategies to extract the simple essence from complex situations.